 Columbus Gold Corporation (the "Company" or "Columbus Gold") was incorporated on May 14, 2003 under the laws of the Province of Saskatchewan, Canada and continued on to British Columbia, Canada on December 29, 2003.
-The Company is currently listed on the TSX Venture Exchange (the "TSXV" or "Exchange") and on the OTCQX International.
+The Company is currently listed on the TSX Venture Exchange (the "TSXV" or "Exchange"), the OTCQX International and the Santiago Stock Exchange.
 The Company is classified as a Tier 2 mining issuer on the TSXV.